miro/kadkad-mgmt/README.md

 ## Quick-start development

+The JavaScript-thingies on this app is built using *webpack*.
+Styles are built using *gulp*.

 You must have node version of >= 4.x

 * `npm install`
 * `npm run start:dev` to start webpack dev server at port 9010
 * `npm run build-css:dev` to start SCSS to CSS build and BrowserSync at port 3000
+* -> now you can open [localhost:3000](http://localhost:3000), and you should see the app with React hot-reload enabled and live injecting of CSS via BrowserSync!

+## Running in production

+To create a production build, run `npm run build`

 ## Running tests